 There is much more to see in Morocco than its big imperial cities, a fact that any traveler who has visited Morocco can testify to.
 Marrakech and Casablanca are probably the only two cities that one hears about before coming to this magical country, while there are tens of other Moroccan cities and towns which are worth seeing too!
-Morocco is an enchanting land that will make you want to seek unique experience found in its most beautiful, raw, and authentic cities.What makes Morocco a great country to visit is that it delivers different experience from one region to another.
+Morocco is an enchanting land that will make you want to seek a unique experience found in its most beautiful, raw, and authentic cities.What makes Morocco a great country to visit is that it delivers different experiences from one region to another.
 What you will come across in one part of the country might be nothing like what you will experience in another part only 100km away!
-Northern Morocco is greatly influenced by the Spanish culture and architecture and central Morocco is influence by that of the French.
+Northern Morocco is greatly influenced by the Spanish culture and architecture and central Morocco is influenced by that the French.
 Long story short- Morocco is a melting pot of fascinating places to visit and an intriguing culture to witness.
 Everything about the country makes it worth seeing; the traditions, the architecture, the ancient Medinas, the landscapes, the food, and the laid-back lifestyle of the indigenous people.
-Exploring the not-so famous Moroccan towns will give you the chance to ramble through the real authentic Morocco.
+Exploring the not-so-famous Moroccan towns will give you the chance to ramble through the real authentic Morocco.

-Beauty can be found almost everywhere in Morocco, whether you are by the ocean, while on a Morocco desert tour, in the white-washed seaside towns, in the Atlas Mountains…wherever you are in Morocco, it is a beautiful destination.
+Beauty can be found almost everywhere in Morocco, whether you are by the ocean, while on a Morocco tour, in the white-washed seaside towns, or while on a Morocco desert tour…wherever you are in Morocco, it is a beautiful destination.
 With this in mind, here are 4 laid-back, stunning, and authentic towns you should visit when you are in Morocco.